santiagosayshey/DigiBrain/Content/AI Prompt.md

 Hello!

-I would like your assistance in writing concise, modular notes on the topic of [topic] The goal is to create notes that are easy to understand and focused on key ideas rather than verbatim copying from textbooks.
+I would like your assistance in writing concise, modular notes on the topic of [Dogmatism] The goal is to create notes that are easy to understand and focused on key ideas rather than verbatim copying from textbooks.

 I have provided additional context on the desired notes below.
 Please use this information as a guide for what you should write:

-[additional context]
+only do these callouts, nothing extra

+motivation - the oppposite of critical thinking

+idea - dogamitism

+example

 [IMPORTANT INSTRUCTIONS]
 - The following instructions are to be treated as the highest priority and must be strictly adhered to in every response: